PostedFecha de publicación: 07/27/2022

 Please do not submit additional information apart from the three items listed above.
 You may address your cover letter to the Intern Search Committee, if you wish.

-The search committee usually makes a decision within three weeks of the deadline of the application.
+The search committee aims to make a decision within four weeks of the deadline of the application.
 If you have any questions, please email cepr[at]cepr.net, the contact for the Domestic Intern Search Committee.
 Absolutely no calls or faxes, please.

 CEPR is an ideal place to learn about current economic and global justice issues in a friendly, relaxed and fun environment.